 There is some confusion about maltose in beer because of things written in some low-carb diet books.
 Although the malted barley used to make beer produces maltose, a sugar that has a glycemic index higher than glucose, the fermentation process uses up all the maltose in the beer while it is being brewed.

 The USDA database shows that there is no maltose in beer.
 However, there is carbohydrate in beer that should be counted as you would count any other carb.

-Light beer isn’t necessarily low-carb beer -– some light beer has almost as much carbohydrate as regular beer.
+Light beer isn’t necessarily low-carb beer either, nor is alcohol-free beer – some light beer has almost as much carbohydrate as regular beer.
 Most, though, is in the range of 3 to 7 grams of carbohydrate per serving.
-Read each label when deciding.
+It’s best to just read each label when deciding.